HANgitSOL/project_UNITY/week_2/README.md

 - - -

 ❗ **NOTE for me** ❗<br>
-Let's assume that the 'void Update()' is same with 'while' loop which is repeated until the end of game.<br>
+🔅Let's assume that the 'void Update()' is same with 'while' loop which is repeated until the end of game.<br>
 <br>
 In tutorial, tutor organized codes to bring the player to same time again and again if it escapes the limitted range to restrict the range of movement.<br>
 I thought that this process is unnecessary, and it would be better to take input in only when the player in some boundary.<br>